bartdorlandt/macbook-playbook/README.md

         - Open man Page in Terminal
         - Search man Page Index in Terminal
 - **Dock & Menu Bar**:
-  - Automatically hiden and show the dock: on
+  - Automatically hide and show the dock: on
   - Show recent applications in Dock: off
 - **Services**:
   - Text > Convert text to Simplified Chinese: off